 You might think of freshly squeezed fruit juice as healthy, it is natural after all, but it contains just as much sugar as a soft-drink - keep consumption to the absolute minimum.

-Replace your sugar-filled drink cravings with water, herbal teas or other healthy sources of sugar.
+Replace your sugar-filled drink cravings with water, herbal teas, green juices or other healthy sources of sugar.

 Pro Tip: A good source of sugar is whole fruit.
 All the fruity goodness, plus you burn calories by chewing, rather than just gulping it down.